Ear Foreign Body

 - A small medical tool may be used to grasp the object and pull it out.

-- Suction with a small catheter is used to suck the object out.
+- Suction with a small catheter (tube) may be used to suck the object out.
 Suction is most often used when the object is round and smooth.

-- Glue is applied to a small stick, such as a cotton swab cut at one end.
-The stick is inserted into your ear and sticks to the object so it can be pulled out.
+- Glue may be applied to a small stick, such as a cotton swab cut at one end.
+The stick is inserted into your ear.
+The glue sticks to the object so it can be pulled out.

-- Irrigation is when a small catheter is used to flush the object out.
+- Irrigation is used to flush the object out with a small catheter.

 - Chemicals , such as hydrogen peroxide or acetone, may be used to remove gum or superglue.